 During the interrogation of an entitled, arrogant man suspected of giving drugs to a young girl who then died, Commissario Guido Brunetti acts rashly, doing something he will quickly come to regret.
 In the aftermath, he begins to doubt his career choices and realises that he needs a break from the stifling problems of his work.

-Sapiens showed us where we came from.
-Homo Deus shows us where we're going.
-This book explores the projects, dreams and nightmares that will shape the twenty-first century - from overcoming death to creating artificial life.
-It asks questions: Where do we go from here?
+Explores the projects, dreams and nightmares that will shape the twenty-first century - from overcoming death to creating artificial life.
+This book asks the fundamental questions: Where do we go from here?
 And how will we protect this fragile world from our own destructive powers?

 Perfect for readers of Gone Girl and The Girl on the Train and fans of TV dramas like The Missing, lose yourself in I Let You Go, the tense, twisty, emotionally compelling psychological thriller that everyone is talking about.

 Planet Earth is 4.5 billion years old.
 In just a fraction of that time, one species among countless others has conquered it.
 Us.
 We are the most advanced and most destructive animals ever to have lived.
 What makes us brilliant?
 What makes us deadly?